pypa/manylinux/pep-perennial.rst

 Building compatible wheels
 --------------------------

-For each profile defined in auditwheel, we plan to provide a canonical build environment, such as a Docker image, available for people to build wheels for that profile.
+For each profile defined on https://packaging.python.org/, we plan to provide a canonical build environment, such as a Docker image, available for people to build wheels for that profile.
 People can build in other environments, so long as the resulting wheels can be verified by auditwheel, but the canonical environments hopefully provide an easy answer for most packages.